Charter and History

 Bundaberg Lions Condensed History

 The Lions Club of Bundaberg was formed on the 16th October, 1964, having been sponsored by the Lions Club of Maryborough.
-There were 25 members when the Club chartered on the 27th February, 1965, four of whom, Lions Ron Glass, Graham Plath, Noel Searle and Jim Anderson are still active within the Club and were honoured with the presentation of Life Membership on the 2nd May, 1997.
+This is the official charter date.
+There were 25 members when the Club had a charter celebration on the 27th February, 1965, four of whom, Lions Ron Glass, Graham Plath, Noel Searle and Jim Anderson are still active within the Club and were honoured with the presentation of Life Membership on the 2nd May, 1997.
 Prior to his passing, Harvey Gahan was also awarded Life Membership in December 1998.
 Charter President was Guy Day-Lewis, Secretary John Crossley and Treasurer Bob Cook.
 The Charter Members of the Lions Club of Bundaberg are listed in the previous report, with the Past Presidents of the Club listed at the end of this report.

 Over the years our Club has provided many very capable District officers, one of the most notable being the late Lion Frank McNamara, who in 1972/73 was Governor of the then District 201K.
 This District, known as the “Big K”, gave him 72 Clubs under his jurisdiction.
 Frank was honoured with life membership in June, 1985.
 In 1971/72, our club received the Governors award for Champion Club of District 201K.
 We have hosted two very successful district conventions and at the 1971 convention, 900 Lions, Lions Ladies and guests attended the Governor’s Banquet in the Bundaberg Civic Centre.
 The Club continues to participate in District projects such as Miss Personality Quest, Youth of the Year, and the Youth Exchange Program to name a few, and has been very active in promoting Lions within our area, sponsoring the charter of the Lions Clubs of Bundaberg Hinkler, Childers, Gin Gin and Bargara and the Bundaberg Leos Club.